loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 Now, back to open market operations.
 Let's say that this is the balance sheet for a bank that has a 10 percent reserve requirement.
 Since banks are earning interest on their loans while paying a lower rate of interest to depositors, a bank can have assets that are greater than its liabilities.

 U.S. Treasury bonds are believed to be a very safe investment.
-The U.S. government will almost certainly make the interest payments and repay the loans, and so, in addition to its reserves and loans, this bank is holding Treasury bonds as an asset.
+The U.S. government will almost certainly make the interest payments and repay the value of the bond, and so, in addition to its reserves and loans, this bank is holding Treasury bonds as an asset.